 TYPES OF INJURIES :

 Fractured teeth (broken teeth):The broken can be simple, involving only the top layer (enamel or dentin) of the teeth and require only a filling.
 At times the break may involve the pulp and require a root canal treatment followed by a filling or even a crown.
-Furthermore, if the tooth has lost a major portion or is broken at the root, it may need an extraction.
+Furthermore, if the tooth has lost a major portion or is broken at the root, it may need an extraction to be replaced with dental crown implants.
 The treatment needed will be decided by the dentist based on the X-rays and other investigations and the long term results.

 Tooth out of the socket (avulsion):if the entire tooth has fallen out of the socket there are certain guidelines to follow: